 Meghalaya, famous for its rich and diverse flora and fauna is home to one of the rarest wild Indian orange species called Memang narang that is found only in Garo Hills.
 This wild orange was discovered by accident in the Nokrek National Park in the West Garo Hills which led to the park being recognized by UNESCO as a Biosphere Reserve.
-This endangered species is believed to be the most primitive citrus in the world and accepted by researchers as a citrus rootstock for cultivating other citrus.
+This endangered species is believed to be the most primitive citrus in the world and accepted by researchers as a citrus rootstock.

-According to folklore, Abong-Noga and Silme-Doka were the first settlers in the hills of Durama (a part of Garo Hills).
+According to folklore, a Garo leader, Abong Noga and his wife, Silme Do’ka made their way slowly up the hills of Durama (a part of Garo Hills) and settled down at Nokrek, the highest point of the Garo Hills.
 It is said that both man and God lived harmoniously for many years.
-The settlers practised jhum cultivation and had about a thousand servants who worked for them clearing out the dense forest.
-Animals like cattle, pigs, goats, birds and others were reared by them and their lands had abundant plants and citrus fruits.
+The settlers encouraged their subjects (about a thousand of them) to engage in various professions.
+The subjects cleared a part of the dense forest and began practising jhum cultivation.
+Animals like cattle, pigs, goats, birds and others were reared by them and their lands were blessed with abundant plants and citrus fruits.

-Legend has it that one time all the animals of Abong-Noga fell ill and moved by the plight of the ailing animals prayed to his beloved God.
-The ever-merciful God came in his dream and told him to crush the citrus fruits and feed the animals with that.
-The animals recovered after partaking the fruit and since then the fruit is called Memang narang meaning fruit of ghosts.
+Legend has it that one time all the animals of Abong Noga fell ill and moved by the plight of the ailing animals prayed to his beloved God.
+The merciful God came in his dream and told him to crush the citrus fruits and feed them to the animals.
+The animals recovered after partaking the fruit and since then the fruit is called Memang narang meaning fruit of ghosts with Memang meaning ghost and narang meaning fruit.
 This name is still used by the A’chik Mande or hill people.

-The tree is a shade-loving tree and generally found growing in cool places in the surrounding areas of Garo Hills.
+The shade loving tree is generally found growing in cool places in the surrounding areas of Garo Hills.
 The fruits are harvested directly from the branches in November as they do not fall down even when ripe.

 Written by Lakshmi Subramanian